A classification of postcritically finite Newton maps

 \section{Introduction}

-The past three decades have seen tremendous progress in the understanding of holomorphic dynamics.
+The past four decades have seen tremendous progress in the understanding of holomorphic dynamics.
 This is largely due to the fact that the complex structure provides enough rigidity, allowing many interesting questions to be reduced to tractable combinatorial problems.

-To understand the dynamics of rational maps, an important first step is to understand the dynamics of postcritically finite maps, namely the maps where each critical point has finite forward orbit.
-Thurston's ``Fundamental Theorem of Complex Dynamics" is available in this setting, providing an important characterization and rigidity theorem for postcritically finite branched covers that arise from rational maps.
+To understand the dynamics of rational maps, an important first step is to understand the dynamics of postcritically finite maps , namely the maps where each critical point has finite forward orbit.
+Thurston's ``Fundamental Theorem of Complex Dynamics'' \cite{DH93} is available in this setting, providing an important characterization and rigidity theorem for postcritically finite branched covers that arise from rational maps.
 Also, the postcritically finite maps are the structurally important ones, and conjecturally, the set of maps that are quasiconformally equivalent (in a neighborhood of the Julia set) to such maps are dense in parameter spaces \cite[Conjecture 1.1]{MC}.

 Polynomials form an important and well-understood class of rational functions.
 In this case, the point at infinity is completely invariant, and is contained in a completely invariant Fatou component.
-This permits enough dynamical structure so that postcritically finite polynomials may be described in finite terms, e.g. using external angles at critical values or finite Hubbard trees.
-A complete classification of polynomials has been given \cite{BFH,Poirier}.
+This permits enough dynamical structure so that postcritically finite polynomials may be described in finite terms, e.g.,\ using external angles at critical values or finite Hubbard trees.
+A complete classification of postcritically finite polynomials has been given \cite{BFH,Poirier} .

-Classification results for more general rational functions are rare, and mostly concern the case of one-dimensional families.
-However, one family that has been studied with some success in the past is the family of Newton maps.
+Classification results for families of rational functions are rare and mostly concern one-dimensional families.
+There is a recent classification of critically fixed rational maps \cite{CGNPP,Hl19} and critically fixed anti-rational maps \cite{Gey,LLM} in arbitrary degree, but these classification results do not address higher period critical points.
+The noteworthy family that exceeds all these limitations is the family classified here: Newton maps.

 \begin{definition}[Newton map] A rational function $f:\widehat{\C}\to\widehat{\C}$ is called a \emph{Newton map} if there is some complex polynomial $p(z)$ so that $f(z)=z-\frac{p(z)}{p'(z)}$ for all $z\in\mathbb{C}$. \end{definition}